Noncollapsed degeneration of Einstein 4-manifolds II: Weighted Hölder spaces and decoupling norms

 Let us first define weighted spaces on manifolds asymptotic to cones or with conical singularities.
-For a tensor $s$, a point $x$, $\alpha>0$ and a metric $g$, the Hölder seminorm of $s$ on $M$ is defined as
+For a tensor $s$, a point $x$, $\alpha>0$ and a metric $g$, if we denote $\exp_x$ the exponential map at $x$ whose injectivity radius is $\textup{inj}_g(x)$, we define the Hölder seminorm of $s$ on $M$ as

-For orbifolds, we will consider a norm which is bounded for tensors decaying at the singular points. \begin{defn}[Weighted Hölder normes on an orbifold] Let $\beta\in \mathbb{R}$, $k\in\mathbb{N}$, $0<\alpha<1$ and $(M_o,g_o)$ an orbifold.
+For orbifolds, we will consider a norm which is bounded for tensors decaying at the singular points. \begin{defn}[Weighted Hölder norms on an orbifold] Let $\beta\in \mathbb{R}$, $k\in\mathbb{N}$, $0<\alpha<1$ and $(M_o,g_o)$ an orbifold.
 Then, for all tensor $s$ on $M_o$, we define

 \end{defn} \begin{rem} The injectivity radius at a point $x\in M_o$ is equivalent to $r_{o}$. \end{rem}

 For ALE orbifolds, we will consider a norm which is bounded for tensors decaying at infinity and at the singular points. \begin{defn}[Weighted norm on ALE orbifolds] For $\beta\in \mathbb{R}$, $k\in\mathbb{N}$ and $0<\alpha<1$ on an orbifold ALE $(N,g_b)$, we define